-Principle 2: Clients Served Through Holistic Care
+Principle 2: Holistic Delivery of Care and Services

-Principle 3: Community Involvement
+Principle 3: Community Engagement

 Principle 4: Governance and Leadership

-The governing body of an EAGLE accredited organization is a responsible, informed, inclusive, and accountable body whose key roles are policy making and functioning as a fiduciary to protect the interests of the organization and its key stakeholders.
+The governing body of an EAGLE-accredited organization is a responsible, informed, inclusive, and accountable body whose key roles are policy making and functioning as a fiduciary to protect the interests of the organization and its key stakeholders.
 It ensures the organization has a strategy for achieving the long-range mission of the organization.
 It recruits and selects the chief executive officer.
 It has independence in review and audit functions, as well as a performance evaluation function that monitors the performance of the organization and the chief executive officer.

-Principle 6: Workforce Excellence
+Principle 6: Workforce

-Principle 7: Physical Resources Management
+Principle 7: Physical Resource Management

-Principle 8: Financial Resources Management
+Principle 8: Finance and Risk Management

-Principle 10: Markets and Clients
+Principle 10: Marketing and Fundraising

 Through coordinated marketing/communications and fundraising/development programs, an EAGLE-accredited organization builds its stakeholder base and strengthens relationships with its donors.
 These efforts incorporate the value of supporting a faith-based mission and ensure the consistency of the organization’s brand identity.